Nusa Kambangan: Notable inmates

-Nusakambangan has also held hundreds of members of Free Aceh Movement, but they were later released as part of a peace deal.
+Nusa Kambangan has also held hundreds of members of Free Aceh Movement, but they were later released as part of a peace deal.

-244 inmates convicted in various drugs and narcotics offences were transported to the new Super Maximum Security Prison in Nusakambangan in 2007.
+244 inmates convicted in various drugs and narcotics offences were transported to the new Super Maximum Security Prison in Nusa Kambangan in 2007.
 These inmates came from various prisons in the country.
 The moving is intended to isolate them and cut drug circulation in Indonesia.

 Executions

 On 9 November 2008, Amrozi, Imam Samudra, and Mukhlas, three men convicted for their roles in the 2002 Bali bombings were executed by firing squad at Nusa Kambangan after their appeals for clemency were turned down.

 In late 2014, the government of the new President Joko Widodo announced that the execution of persons convicted of drug-related offences would be resumed.
 Appeals for clemency from six convicted drug dealers were turned down.
 The resumption of executions attracted considerable international publicity.
-Shortly after midnight on Sunday, 18 January 2015, five convicted persons were executed by firing squad at Nusakambangan Island and another person convicted of drug dealing was executed, at the same time, in a separate prison in Boyolali in Central Java.
+Shortly after midnight on 18 January 2015, five convicted persons were executed by firing squad at Nusa Kambangan and another person convicted of drug dealing was executed, at the same time, in a separate prison in Boyolali in Central Java.
 Two of the prisoners were members of the Bali Nine gang, Andrew Chan and Mayuran Sukumaran.
 The Dutch and Brazilian governments announced that their ambassadors to Indonesia would be temporarily withdrawn in protest since Dutch and Brazilian nationals were amongst the executed.